hypo69/hypo/pytest/gemini - set 4/en/src/webdriver/edge/extentions/test_extention/html/popup.md

 * **JavaScript and Interactions:**  The actual functionality of an extension often resides in JavaScript.
 To test the JavaScript components in the `popup.html`, you would need a testing framework to execute JavaScript code (like the browser's dev tools or Playwright).
 You'd also need to understand how the Python code interacts with the JavaScript code.

-* **Example Addition:** The example code I included demonstrates how you would create test functions using `pytest` for a hypothetical Python function.
+* **Example Addition:** The example code I included demonStartes how you would create test functions using `pytest` for a hypothetical Python function.
 Adapt this structure (tests and the function) when you have the Python code part of your extension.

 If you have the Python code that's being used *by* or *with* the JavaScript of the extension, please provide that code, and I can generate appropriate, targeted `pytest` tests.